Internet terms and language: a guide for parents

 Protecting your child online

 It is impossible to be fully protected while using the internet.
 However, you can take simple steps to lessen the risks.

 You should always set the parental controls on the computer or mobile phone.
 These are easily set up and you can check the equipment’s user manual or the manufacturer's website to see what controls you have access to.
-The controls will let you block troublesome email senders or access to certain websites.
+The controls will let you block annoying email senders or access to certain websites.